joergbattermann/Nancy.Serialization.Jil/README.md

     Nancy.Serialization.Jil.JilSerializer.Options = Nancy.Serialization.Jil.JilBodyDeserializer.Options = Options.ISO8601PrettyPrintNoHashing; // that's usually what you'd like I guess
 ```

+### (De-)Serializing nested Object Graphs

+Jil, by default, does not (serialize) nested object graphs and ignores inheritance and its structure (Json.Net however does).
+In order to get the same behaviour, you can enable it by using the `Options.IncludeInherited` option (see https://github.com/kevin-montrose/Jil/issues/71 over at Jil's repository for details).

 ## Limitations

 As this library is based on [Jil](https://github.com/kevin-montrose/Jil), all its Features but also Limitations also apply here: .Net >= 4.5 is required, but even more so please take a close look at its [List of supported types](https://github.com/kevin-montrose/Jil/blob/master/README.md#supported-types) and how to [configure and tailor Jil](https://github.com/kevin-montrose/Jil/blob/master/README.md#configuration) to your specific environment and use case.
 However, one thing I've noticed is that Jil seems to require a public, empty .ctor for the types to be deserialized.
 Keep that in mind when designing your DTOs.